Souptacular/souptacular.github.io/_posts/2019-11-15-hudsons-zcash-developer-fund-proposal-review.md

 - There are no other organizations that are non-profit in the Zcash community that have the infrastructure and reputation to handle the funds.

 - Stopping the block reward would cause major financial stress to the entities and people who build Zcash.
 The Ethereum Foundation has a large fund of pre-sale ether and Bitcoin that has allowed them to support the development and education of the Ethereum ecosystem.
 There isn't a large pre-sale fund that the ECC or Zcash Foundation have.

+EDITED 11/18: I gave my "Pre-Research View", but not my "Post-Research View" as far as letting everone know my thoughts after doing some more research on the areas in the "Pre-Research View" (outside of the ZIPs).
+I said above that "Once I read Jame's piece I started to question how well the ECC has been managed."
+Zooko was kind enough to send me [this video](https://www.youtube.com/watch?v=yYFh0CCye58) that gives a great overview of the ECC.
+I also talked frankly to Zooko about some of the things brought up in Jame's piece and I am comfortable saying that I believe the ECC is being managed well.
+No organization is perfect, but the level of transparency provided based on the ECC material I have dug into shows that things are growing and successful.

 ## Overview of ZIPs Arguments (performed November 13-14, 2019)